 As of this writing in late 2005, I haven’t.

 Instead, what I have read is quite a bit about how many years someone has been in practice, or how many talks someone has given at important gatherings, or how many papers they have published on the topic.
 Unfortunately, not a single one of these has any obvious connection to actual clinical competence online.
 (It might surprise you to know that some of the most widely-cited ‘authorities’ in the whole field of online mental health have never spent even a single hour providing counselling or therapy to a real live client online!)
-For a look at the ethical issues raised by the many misleading ways online practitioners are sometimes tempted to market their experience, just have a peek at our articles on How Much Online Therapy Really Goes On?
+Significant ethical issues are raised by the many misleading ways online practitioners are sometimes tempted to market their experience.

 In my view, a secondary reason why so much material fails the acid test of experience is that organizations such as the International Society for Mental Health Online are so widely viewed as thriving hotbeds of activity by those outside the field — i.e., by those who are not able to draw on their own direct experience of online therapy or online counselling in order to evaluate such organizations.
 The widespread view that organizations such as the ISMHO represent the ‘leading edge’ winds up acting as a strongly conservative, contra-developmental influence on the field: would-be online practitioners seek out such organizations, enthusiastically join up, and then conclude that this is all there is.
 The reality of my own personal experience of just under 3 years with the ISMHO is that I can count on one hand the number of occasions that discussions took place which offered me any illumination whatsoever of the actual online therapeutic process.
 And believe me: that’s not because I wasn’t paying attention, or because I didn’t want to learn!
 (I am now conscientiously not a member of ISMHO, following the publication of evidence concerning significant ethics problems within the organization.)